 operated by Air Transport International Cincinnati North

 operated by Ameriflight Cincinnati North

 3) FedEx Express Indianapolis, Memphis, Newark, Philadelphia South

 5) UPS Airlines Hartford, Louisville, Newark, Philadelphia North

 Here is our bet/prediction.
 Just like last Sunday when we predicted JFK announcement last Tuesday, before anyone else, we can see a cargo announcement soon.
 As much as CAT III will be a “game changer’ for commercial services, it will also be a “game changer” for freight.
 We are thinking that Massport thought maybe a cargo announcement, without any additional commercial services since the initial flight to Orlando and Fort Lauderdale, would be bad for public relations.
 That a JFK route announcement, which we need desperately, would take the pressure off when the freight announcement is made.

 I can appreciate what they are thinking, but we in Central Mass need to understand that there are three important parts to every airport:

 - General Aviation

 We need to be just as excited about a Freight announcement as a Commercial Services announcement and we need to welcome them.
-In fact I could make the argument that these could potentially bring more jobs then any commercial flight.
-Can you say Amazon?
-Maybe we could actually make use of the all the land around the airport??
+In fact I could make the argument that these could potentially bring more jobs then any commercial flight, especially if they use a specialist recruitment service like Tenstreet.
+And can you say Amazon?
+Maybe we could actually make use of the all the land around the airport as well??

 Lets hope our leaders welcome these Freight services as much as they do Commercial flight services.
 Stay tuned and be excited when they are announced.